 Who may serve as a recommender?

-- One letter must be from your current supervisor or someone in your reporting line at your institution; they should be familiar with your administrative skills and leadership success
+- One recommendation letter must be from your current supervisor or someone in your reporting line at your institution; they should be familiar with your administrative skills and leadership success.

-- One letter can be from any colleague who can speak to your personal attributes and interest in international education; they can be from your own or another institution
+- One recommendation can be from any colleague who can speak to your personal attributes and interest in international education; they can be from your own or another institution.

 Who cannot serve as a recommender?